 It’s a matter of personal opinion, but I really dislike traditional bullnose tile, especially for kitchens (I have it in the bathrooms and don’t plan on retiling, but if given the choice, I probably wouldn’t use bullnose there either).
 So when it came to finishing off the tile where the cabinets end and the rest of the wall begins, I had to have a plan ready.
 I explored a few options and didn’t really find what I was looking for at my local stores, so I turned again to my outlet supplier at Floor and Decor, where they shared these little plastic end pieces with me.

 They were inexpensive, matched the tile’s color and sheen perfectly, and would cap off the edges very nicely (for about the same cost as buying bull nose tile pieces).
+Updated: for those looking, this piece is often called a “tile cap” or “tile edging” and can be found at specialty tile stores (I also found a listing for them at Home Depot in various colors).
 To install, you just measure and cut to the length as needed and use a little tile adhesive to set it in place (use a level to make sure it’s straight).
 Then, your last tile on each end will cover the bracing material underneath (so be sure to plan your layout accordingly so you don’t have a sliver of tile on the ends).

 Grout eventually fills in the rest of the line created (I’m still planning to use caulk to create a perfectly straight line, which I’ll be able to show you after grouting).